 Two important caveats.
 First: these are year-on-year numbers for someone training 8–15 hours per week consistently across the full year.
 Three strong months followed by nine unstructured ones does not yield these rates.
 Second: progression is not linear.
 Many riders plateau for 6–9 months, then see a step-change of 10–15W in a single block.
 Both patterns are normal.

-Prof. Stephen Seiler's work on endurance athletes spanning multiple decades makes this point repeatedly: the decline most age-group cyclists experience is a decline in training consistency dressed up as age decline.
+A related point we make often with masters riders: the decline most age-group cyclists experience is a decline in training consistency dressed up as age decline.
 Lost hours, lost focus, lost intensity — all of them masquerade as "I'm just getting older."

 Masters cyclists who start structured training in their 40s or 50s, or who rebuild after a career break, routinely set power PRs 10–15 years past the assumed physiological peak.
 Our own coaching roster includes riders setting all-time FTP highs in their mid-50s.

 What does decline with age, consistently, is recovery capacity.
 You can hit the same peaks.
 You cannot hit them three days in a row the way you could at 25.
-Training design has to respect that.
+Training design has to respect that — and it is the core reason periodising your cycling season matters more in your forties and fifties than it did at twenty-five.

 What the numbers cannot tell you